-8. Proposed Rule Change Based on Rules of Another Self-Regulatory Organization or of the Commission differences between the Phlx and ISE Gemini rules.
-ISE Gemini has a Reserve Order and
+8. Proposed Rule Change Based on Rules of Another Self-Regulatory Organization or of the Commission

-The proposed rule change is based on a Phlx rule change.53 There are some

-Phlx does not have this order type.
+The proposed rule change is based on a Phlx rule change.53 There are some differences between the Phlx and MRX rules.
+MRX has a Reserve Order and Phlx does not have this order type.
 With Reserve Orders, the displayed and non-displayed portions of Reserve Orders are considered for execution and in determining the Opening Price throughout the Opening Process.
-Today, ISE Gemini permits orders to route during regular trading, however, the Exchange does not perform away market routing during the opening rotation.
+Today, MRX permits orders to route during regular trading, however, the Exchange does not perform away market routing during the opening rotation.
 With this proposal, routing is considered during the Opening Process.
+The Exchange notes that the quoting obligations during the Opening differ for MRX and Phlx.
+With this proposal, the Exchange is requiring a PMM to enter a Valid Width Quote in 90% of their assigned series not later than one minute time following the dissemination of a quote or trade by the market for the underlying security or, in the case of index options, following the receipt of the opening price in the underlying index or with respect to U.S. dollar-settled foreign currency options within one minute after the announced market opening and promptly enter a Valid Width quote for their remaining assigned series.